Hipo/university-domains-list/README.md

  - Use the tiny Python app to serve a superfast API that you can query data.

-## 1 - Using the Data Source
+### 1 - Using the Data Source

 The whole data source is located in the `world_universities_and_domains.json` file.
-It is just a list of dictionaries in following format:
+It is just a list of dictionaries in the following format:

 	[
 		...